Ikhwan: Background

 According to scholar David Commins, around 1913, the same time that Ibn Saud regained al-Ahsa Oasis, there emerged in obscure circumstances a zealous movement known as the Ikhwan ('Brethren').
-Salafi ulama went out to domesticate nomadic tribesmen, to convert them from idolatry to Islam and to make them soldiers for Saudi expansion.
+Salafi ulama went out to domesticate nomadic tribesmen, to allegedly convert them from idolatry to Islam and to make them soldiers for Saudi expansion.
 The Ikhwan became religious warriors united and motivated by idealism more than allegiance to Ibn Saud.
-The result was a rebellion by some of the Ikhwan against their creator, who crushed them and in so doing reasserted dynastic power over the religious mission.
+The result was a rebellion by some of the Ikhwan against their founder, who crushed them and in so doing reasserted dynastic power over the religious mission.

 The arid, remote region of Najd had been ruled by the House of Saud and religiously dominated by the Islamic revival movement known as Wahhabism (with some exceptions) since the mid-18th century.
 Wahhabism was a movement of townspeople, and traditionally thought of the Beduin nomadic herders as "bearers of religious ignorance, jahiliyyah, and thus as raw material for conversion".
 To remedy this situation, the Beduin were gathered in agricultural settlements known as hijra, where they were to be taught farming, crafts or trades and how to be "proper Muslims".
 There were 52 hujar (plural of hijra) by 1920 and 120 by 1929.
 Ikhwan were known for wearing white turbans rather than the traditional Arab Kufiya (roped headcloth), and for covering their faces when they encountered Europeans or Arabs from outside Saudi Arabia.